 - 8 medium-sized flour tortillas

-- 4 cups of cheddar cheese
+- 4 cups cheddar cheese, shredded

-- 1 cup of scallions (green onions), chopped (white and green parts)
+- 1 cup scallions (green onions), chopped

-- Pre-heat oven to 250 F
+- Pre-heat oven to 200°F.

 - Heat the olive oil in a large skillet over medium heat.

 - Lightly salt and pepper the chicken pieces.